Crime and Misconduct Commission

 What is the Crime and Misconduct Commission?

-The Crime and Misconduct Commission (CMC) has three major roles:
+The Crime and Misconduct Commission (CMC) has the following objectives:

 Who exactly does the CMC investigate?